CIS-566-Fall-2023/hw04-stylization/README.md

 ## Project Overview:
 In this assignment, you will use a 2D concept art piece as inspiration to create a stylized 3D scene in Unity.
-This will give you the opportunity to explore transforming concepts into graphics rendered in realtime, as well as explore rendering in Unity.
+This will give you the opportunity to explore stylized graphics techniques alongside non-physically-based real-time rendering workflows in Unity.

 1. Picking a Piece of Concept Art
 2. Interesting Shaders